renzol2/brain/docs/hysteresis.md

 ## UI Design

-A hysteresis can intentionally be added to user interfaces; the term is used to refer to times when the state of the UI intentionally lags behind the user's input.
+A hysteresis can intentionally be added to user interfaces and [[algorithm]]s to make them easier for people to use.
+The term is used to refer to times when the state of the UI intentionally lags behind the user's input.

 - ex. a menu that is drawn in response to a mouse click may remain on-screen for a brief moment after the mouse has moved out of the trigger region and into the menu region